-MWAA received HPCC's November 2015 Rolling Schedule Update on December 10,2015, which forecasted a Substantial Completion Date of January 25, 2019, which represents 161 days of delay to the contractual SSCD.
-The 161 days of delay include: 14 days for the late submittal of the 30% Design, 35 days for IIP#0 Design and Permitting delays, 18 days for IIP #1 Design delays, 17 days for delays to Earthwork progress and 77 days for MWAA's late direction for the IPP #2 resubmittal.
-This schedule update was "Not Accepted" by MWAA.
+MWAA received HPCC's December 2015 Rolling Schedule Update on December 10, 2015, which forecasted a Substantial Completion Date of November 29, 2018, which represents 104 days of delay to the contractual SSCD, an improvement of 57 days from the November schedule update.
+The 104 days of delay include: 14 days for the late submittal of the 30% Design and WMATA responses, 35 days for IIP#0 Design and Permitting delays, 18 days for IIP #1 Design delays, 17 days for delays to Earthwork progress and 20 days for MWAA's late direction for the IPP #2 resubmittal.
+This schedule update was "Accepted as Noted" by MWAA.